cooperdk/YAPO-e-plus/README.md

 If you don't want to mess with Python and all the dependencies, there is an installer (Windows 10 64-bit) located here: https://github.com/cooperdk/YAPO-e-plus/releases.

-#### This is a branch of the original YAPO on which I'making improvements.
+#### This is a branch of the original YAPO on which I'm making improvements, such as in-browser playback, file matching and more scraping options.
 Find the original readme at the bottom (delimited with a line of "=" signs).

 There is a setup available for an easy install.
 There is also a copy of the setup with pre-registered actors, websites and tags (thousands of them).
 It will be available on Patreon shortly.